 Theodore Curler writes, "The birth of a babe is a mighty event...In the darkest hovel in Brooklyn, in the dingiest attic or cellar, or in any place in which a human being sees the first glimpse of light, the eye of the Omniscient beholds an occurrence of prodigious movement.
 A life is begun, a life that shall never end.
 A heart begins to throb that shall beat to the keenest delight or the acutest anguish.
 More than this - a soul commences a career that shall outlast the earth on which it moves.
 The soul enters upon an existence that shall be untouched by time, when the sun is extinguished like a taper in the sky, the moon blotted out, and the heavens have been rolled together as a vesture and changed forever."

-It is interesting that today many women are so educated beyond their intelligence that they no longer understand the way God created them—with a womb to nurture life and breasts to nourish the precious life.
-Instead of being life-givers to the world, they become life-stoppers, negating God’s intention and purpose.
+It is interesting that today many women are so educated beyond their intelligence that they no longer understand the way God created them—with a womb to nurture life and breasts to nourish life.
+Instead of being life-givers to the world, they become life-stoppers, negating God’s intentions and purpose.